vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 to keep user metrics - see [Enabling monitoring for user-defined projects](https://docs.okd.io/latest/monitoring/enabling-monitoring-for-user-defined-projects.html) so that cluster and user metrics would be separated.
 This comes at a cost of running another Prometheus instance.

-For some users this may require too much resources and we can replace cluster Prometheus with VictoriaMetrics and use the latter for both metrics.
-This will use less resource but complicate separation of concerns.
+For some users, this may require too many resources and we can replace cluster Prometheus with VictoriaMetrics and use the latter for both metrics.
+This will use fewer resources but complicate the separation of concerns.

 ## WARNING
-The following procedure will make your OKD cluster unupgradable and you have to reverse the procedure in order to update it.
+The following procedure will make your OKD cluster unupgradable and you have to reverse the procedure to update it.
 OKD requires all operators to be configured via Custom Resources to be upgradable, and the following procedure will disable `cluster-monitoring-operator` as it can't deploy VictoriaMetrics instead of Prometheus.
-As we intervene into the deployed operator status CVO cannot guarantee that upgrade would pass and will not start it.
+As we intervene in the deployed operator status CVO cannot guarantee that upgrade would pass and will not start it.
 You can upgrade again after removing overrides, which will deploy Prometheus and revert some manual changes.

-OKD is operator-based k8s distro.
-This means all OKD operators - changing settings, updates etc. - are performed by operators.
-These are however not posted to OperatorHub but included in OKD payload, as they are not meant to be used separately, but in collaboration with other, "core" operators.
+OKD is an operator-based k8s distro.
+This means all OKD operators - changing settings, updates, etc. - are performed by operators.
+These are however not posted to OperatorHub but included in the OKD payload, as they are not meant to be used separately, but in collaboration with other, "core" operators.

-Default Prometheus instance is deployed by `prometheus-operator` in `openshift-monitoring` namespace.
+Default Prometheus instance is deployed by `prometheus-operator` in the `openshift-monitoring` namespace.
 This operator cannot be modified directly, as its being created and reconciled by `cluster-monitoring-operator`.
-As of today, in OKD 4.10, `cluster-monitoring-operator` cannot be controlled to avoid deploying Prometheus, as its a core part of the monitoring solution.
+As of today, in OKD 4.10, `cluster-monitoring-operator` cannot be controlled to avoid deploying Prometheus, as it's a core part of the monitoring solution.
 OKD's core principle is "batteries included" so it cannot leave the user without any kind of monitoring.

-However, we can disable `cluster-monitoring-operator` after it has created necessary resources and replace it with a custom solution.
+However, we can disable `cluster-monitoring-operator` after it has created the necessary resources and replace it with a custom solution.
-This operator, in its turn, is not deployed separated, but controlled by OKD's top level operator - Cluster Version Operator.
+This operator, in its turn, is not deployed separated but controlled by OKD's top-level operator - Cluster Version Operator.

-Cluster Version Operator (or simply CVO) can be configured to turn the blind eye on some changes:
+Cluster Version Operator (or simply CVO) can be configured to turn a blind eye to some changes:
 ```yaml
 apiVersion: config.openshift.io/v1
 kind: ClusterVersion